takanory/slides/slides/20230812pyconkr/index.rst

 **What's New** in Python 3.10 🆕
 =================================

 ..
-First, I will introduce to the new features of Python 3.10.
+Now, let me introduce to the new features of Python 3.10.

-..
-Python 3.10の新機能について紹介します

 **What's New** in Python 3.10 🆕
 ---------------------------------